techmania-team/techmania-docs/English/Converter/pt_support.md

 * Other commands will cause a warning.

 ## Note attributes (not in special tracks)
 * 0, 5, 6, 10, 11, 12: supported, converted to corresponding TECHMANIA note types.
+Drag notes will use B-splines.
 * 100 (video start): the first note with this attribute becomes the converted pattern's BGA offset.
 * Other attributes will cause a warning.

 ## Note attributes (in special tracks)
 * For special notes with attribute 0 and 4 tracks below a visible note, that visible note becomes an end-of-scan note.
-* For special notes 4 tracks below a drag note (attribute 0 with duration >6), they are loosely converted to anchors.
+* For special notes 4 tracks below a drag note (attribute 0 with duration >6), they are converted to anchors (see next section).
 * Other special notes will cause a warning.

+## Drag anchors
+If a special note is `p` pulses away from the previous special note or note head (whichever is closer), and its attribute is `attr`, then in the converted drag note anchor, the `lane` value is:
+* `(attr - 60) / p / 10800`, if scroll speed is 1
+* `(attr - 60) / p / 5400`, if scroll speed is 2

+Because the difference in formulas, it's critical that the converter finds the correct scroll speed for each pattern.